Fornication/Arkays-Commandment/README.md

 ## Preamble

-Tinvaak is a modlist that focuses on fleshing out Skyrim into a roleplaying overhaul.
-Featuring many new NPCs, Skyrim Redone, Skyrim Unbound, and survival mods, you can be anyone, dragonborn or not.
-Survive your way through the harsh lands of Skyrim.
-A secondary profile for Khajiit Speak is included as well.
+Improvise, Adapt, Survive.
+Welcome to Tinvaak, a modlist that focuses on revitalising and reworking Skyrim into an actual roleplaying game.
+Featuring Skyrim Redone, Skyrim Unbound, SkyRem and a suite of survival mods, you can be anyone you want, be it the dragonborn of legend, or a simple woodcutter.
+A second fully patched profile for Khajiit speak is included as well.

 ## System Requirements

-This list was built with two systems:

-PC 1:

-- Ryzen 7 3800x
-- RTX 2080s
-- 32GB RAM

-PC 2:
+I run the list at around 45 to 50fps at 1080p on the following specs:

 - Ryzen 5 3600
 - AMD 5600XT
 - 32GB RAM

-This list runs at a solid 60 fps on both machines with ENB enabled.

 Space required: Approx 120GB